funkyremi/vscode-google-translate/README.md

 ## Pull request

 Pull request are welcome.
 Fork the project, clone it, install dependencies `npm i` and start coding :-).

+## Give five stars 🤩

+If you like it, [rate it](https://marketplace.visualstudio.com/items?itemName=funkyremi.vscode-google-translate&ssr=false#review-details)